 Partnership as Lessor

-SWestrans purchased 10 buses in 2015/16 (none in 2014/15) and leased it to private bus operators as part of specific route tenders.
+SWestrans purchased no buses in 2016/17 (10 buses in 2015/16) and the buses are leased to private bus operators as part of specific route tenders.
 No income is received from these operating leases.

 Independent Auditors' Report